tdl1304/AutoTrainingBooker/README.md

 **How it works - in a nutshell**
 It checks for available bookings two days ahead at a specified time.
-It will check **every 1 minutes** at **5 min** before the specified time.
-Once a booking has been made, it will wait till the next day and about the same hour.
+It will wait till 5 seconds before session time.
+Then check for booking every 2 seconds.
+Once a booking has been made, it will wait till the next day.
 Terminating the program during runtime is **safe**.

 *Disclaimer: only for personal usage*